-Open Opens a file (see Supported File Types 87).
+Open Opens a file (see Supported File Types 95).
 If a file is already open with unsaved changes, you will be prompted to save or discard the changes before the new file is opened.
-Open Batch Studio Edition Only 9 Opens the Batch 64 dialog.
-Save And Open Next Studio Edition Only 9 This command only appears when working on an image opened from the Batch 64 dialog.
+If you have the Studio Max edition, you will be able to select multiple files to open as a batch.
+Open Batch Studio Edition Only 9 Opens the Batch 721 dialog.
+Save And Open Next Studio Edition Only 9 This command only appears when working on an image opened from the Batch 721 dialog.
 Saves the current image, and opens the next one in the batch.

-Save The folder where the file is saved, and the file format is set from the Batch dialog.
+The folder where the file is saved, and the file format is set from the Batch dialog.
 This command may appear as just "Open Next" if an image is opened from the batch but is then closed using the File > Close command.
-Saves the current file.
-The first time this command is used after opening a file, the following rules apply: Save batch but is then closed using the File > Close command.
-Saves the current file.
-The first time this command is used after opening a file, the Save i - If you opened a JPEG file, the enhanced image will be saved as a JPEG.
+Save Saves the current file.
+The first time this command is used after opening a file, the following rules apply: If you opened a JPEG file, the enhanced image will be saved as a JPEG.
 If you opened a TIFF file or any RAW file type (Studio edition only), the enhanced image will be saved as a TIFF.
-If you opened a session file (.pp extension), the session file will be saved.
+If you opened a session file (.ppx extension), the session file will be saved.
 From then on, this command will save the same type of file as previously saved.
 If this command is being used for the first time and a new file is being created, a File Save panel will appear to let you select where to save the file.
 This command is only available at the enhance image stage 17.
 Save As Saves the current file.
 This is similar to the Save command, except that a File Save panel is always shown to let you select where to save the file.
 This command is only available at the enhance image stage 17.
-Save Jpg/Tiff Brings up the Save Image Options 67 panel to let you save the enhanced image as a JPG or TIFF image file, and to set save options.
+Save Jpg/Tiff/Png Brings up the Save Image Options 751 panel to let you save the enhanced image as a JPG, TIFF or PNG image file, and to set save options.
 A File Save dialog will then appear to let you select where to save the file.
 This command is only available at the enhance image stage 17.
 Save Session Saves the current session so that it can be opened again in PortraitPro.
 PortraitPro sessions files are saved in a proprietary format that cannot be loaded into any other applications.
 The file extension is ".ppx".
 They include the image along with all the point positions, slider settings and masks.
+They also include any snapshots [39] that have been saved for the image.
 This command is only available at the enhance image stage 17.
 Close Closes the current session.
 If there are any unsaved changes, you will be prompted to save or discard these.
 The Close command returns you to the Welcome screen 14.
-Enhance Another Face In This Photo Goes to the Select Face stage so that another face in the same image can be enhanced.
+Enhance Another Face In This Photo Goes to the Select Face 18 stage so that another face in the same image can be enhanced.
 The same command is available on the Other Faces button in the toolbar at the enhance image stage 17.

 Settings Brings up the Settings िंगी dialog.
 Print Brings up the Print dialog that lets you print out the enhanced image.
 Exit Closes the application.
 If there are any unsaved changes, you will be prompted to save or discard these.